Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Size Theorem

 \end{definition}

+\begin{remark} It is noted that there is a difference between an expandable region and an expandable radical region described in Definition~\ref{Def:exradreg}.
+While an expandable radical region is a radical region that can make a $\mathcal{N}_{w/2}$-neighborhood monochromatic, an expandable region is capable of starting the spread of affected nodes beyond a ``local'' region as mentioned in the following lemma. \end{remark}

 We now want to argue about the distance of the closest expandable region to the origin.
 The following lemma shows how far the closest expandable region to the origin can be.
 We show this by establishing a relationship between radical regions and expandable regions.
-The following lemma exploits the fact that the closest radical region to the origin is also an expandable region w.h.p. (note that an expandable radical region is defined differently from an expandable region.)
+The following lemma exploits the fact that the closest radical region to the origin is also an expandable region w.h.p.

-\begin{lemma*} Let $\epsilon > 0$ and $\epsilon' > e(\tau)$.
-W.h.p. the $l_*$-distance of the origin from the node at the center of the closest expandable region in the initial configuration is at most
+\begin{lemma*} Let $\epsilon > 0$ and $\epsilon' > e(\tau)$ as defined in (\ref{eq:ftau}).
+W.h.p. the $l_*$-distance of the origin from the node at the center of the closest expandable region in the initial configuration that can make the origin affected is at most

 \end{lemma*}